MagedSaeed/farasapy/README.md

 ## Disclaimer

 This is a Pyhton API wrapper for [farasa](http://qatsdemo.cloudapp.net/farasa/) [[http://qatsdemo.cloudapp.net/farasa/](http://qatsdemo.cloudapp.net/farasa/)] toolkit.
-Although this work is licsenced under MIT, the original work is strictly premitted for research purposes only.
+Although this work is licsenced under MIT, the original work(the toolkit) is __strictly premitted for research purposes only__.
 For any commercial uses, please contact the toolkit creators.

  ## Introduction
  Farasa is  an Arabic NLP toolkit serving the following tasks: